jpassetti/mmi675-spring2024-wordpress/readme.md

 ### Conclusion

 Throughout the course, encourage students to experiment and explore WordPress features and functionalities beyond the scope of the lesson plans.
 This hands-on approach not only solidifies their understanding but also inspires creativity and problem-solving skills.

+By using Wordpress as a CMS, whether a publishing platform or a full-fledged web application, students will gain valuable experience in web development and content management.
+This course will provide a strong foundation for students to continue learning and growing in the field of web design and development.